 The admissions office must determine your legal residency before you can register and pay fees for any semester or session.

-Students requesting a change to their residency status must submit a Residency Affidavit and supporting documentation to any campus student services center.
+Change in status: Students requesting a change to their residency status must submit a Residency Correction Form and supporting documentation to any campus student services center.

-Students seeking in-state tuition must also complete a one-time Tuition Assessment Form.
+In-State Tuition: Students seeking in-state tuition must also complete a one-time Verification of Lawful Presence Form (formerly the Tuition Assessment Form).

 Residency Status Guidelines